S2-group/def-assessment-rep-pkg/README.md

 The repository contains the following files and directories:

+- `experiment-runner/`: experiment-runner configuration
+  - `GL2/`: RunnerConfig files and results for experiments on SUT1 (GL2)
+  - `GL5/`: RunnerConfig files and results for experiments on SUT2 (GL5)
+  - `GL6/`: RunnerConfig files and results for experiments on SUT3 (GL6)
+  - `experiment-runner/`: experiment-runner's internal source code
+  - `other_RunnerConfigs_ander/`: old RunnerConfig files
--   `bash_scripts/`: contains the bash scripts used to subject the server to different loads.
+- `scripts/`: contains all the necessary scripts for the experiment.
+  - `analysis/`: scripts used for the data analysis
+  - `archive/`: old scripts, not in use anymore
+  - `experiment-runner/`: scripts used for running the experiment
--   `preprocessing/`: contains the Python scripts used to preprocess the obtained data.
+  - `preprocessing/`: scripts that clean and parse the data to the required format
--   `experiment.log`: info about the experiment.
+  - `utils/`: other scripts for auxiliary tasks
 - `README.md`: this file.

 Feel free to contact me for further requests and to adapt this README file to suit your project's specific needs.